Liposuction vs. Tummy Tuck

-Each plastic surgeon uses his or her judgement to decide which device and which size tube or “cannula” should be used for the surgery.
+Each plastic surgeon uses his or her judgment to decide which device and which size tube or “cannula” should be used for the surgery.
 A larger and more aggressive cannula, or tube, is needed when areas have a high amount of fat such as the flanks, while a smaller cannula is more fitting for areas such as the chin or neck.
 Liposuction is good for removing fat, and will not remove excess skin.
 In the example of pregnant women, liposuction will not work if the patient has excessive or flabby skin, even if the fat is removed.

-AS a good rule of thumb when it comes to questioning whether or not you are an ideal candidate for liposuction.
 If you have an area which you want to rid of fat, and you have a good skin tone (skin laxity), then liposuction is for you.